ovh/docs/pages/cloud/dedicated/esxi-network-HG-Scale/guide.en-gb.md

 ---
 title: 'Configuring the network on ESXi on the High Grade & SCALE ranges'
 slug: esxi-network-hg-scale
-excerpt: 'Find out how to configure the network on ESXi on the High Grade & SCALE ranges'
+excerpt: 'Find out how to configure the network on VMware ESXi on the High Grade & SCALE ranges'
 section: 'Advanced use'
 order: 6
 ---

-**Last updated 7th october 2021**
+**Last updated 7th October 2021**

 ## Objective